 I discovered this tool via one of my students in Australia and I found mine on Amazon here

-I have seen ‘Hair Extension Loop Needle Threader Tool’ that looks similar, but I am not sure it would work as well for macrame strings and if it’s sturdy enough.
+I have seen ‘Hair Extension Loop Needle Threader Tool’ that looks similar, but I am not sure if it would work as well for macrame strings and if it’s sturdy enough.

 The EZ-beader for now has been fantastic with all types of macrame fibres.